-On the last full day of camp, we have a big celebration that we call carnival day.
+On the last full day of our two week sessions, we have a big celebration that we call carnival day.
 During siesta, campers are given tickets to use at the carnival.
 Campers who have kept their swimband on for the whole session will be given extra tickets.